Monday, February 28, 2011

 Spices are very rich sources of vital nutrients and antioxidants.
 Cardamom provides calcium, iron, magnesium , phosphorus, potassium and zinc.
 Cardamom also has small amounts of Vitamin C, B6, B1, B2, Niacin, and folate.
 In addition, anise seeds provide vitamins B complex, C, potassium, calcium, iron, and sulfur.
 Spices and herbs are powerhouses of immune building antioxidants and nutrients.

-The tea is simple to make.
-All you need is a small pot.
+The tea is very easy to make.
+All you need is a small pot and strainer ( or you could use a tea ball- I didn't)

 Ingredients: